Saudi Crown Prince Calls Khashoggi Killing 'A Heinous Crime'

 Trump also delivered his most direct criticism of the prince and the Saudi response yet, in an interview with The Wall Street Journal.

 Trump said that he didn't believe King Salman bin Abdul-Aziz Al Saud, 82, knew about any plans to kill Khashoggi.
-But when he was asked whether Prince Mohammed might have known, Trump said, "Well, the prince is running things over there more so at this stage.
+But when he was asked whether Crown Prince Mohammed might have known, Trump said, "Well, the prince is running things over there more so at this stage.
 He's running things and so if anybody were going to be, it would be him."

-The State Department moved to revoke or refuse visas to suspects its has identified in the case — including, Secretary of State Mike Pompeo said on Tuesday, members of the kingdom's "intelligence services, the royal court, the Foreign Ministry and other Saudi ministries."
+The State Department moved to revoke or refuse visas to suspects it has identified in the case.
+That includes, Secretary of State Mike Pompeo said on Tuesday, members of the kingdom's "intelligence services, the royal court, the Foreign Ministry and other Saudi ministries."

-Prince Mohammed accused others of trying to use Khashoggi's death to "drive a wedge" between Saudi Arabia and Turkey — something he said would not be allowed to happen.
+Crown Prince Mohammed accused others of trying to use Khashoggi's death to "drive a wedge" between Saudi Arabia and Turkey, something he said would not be allowed to happen.
 He added, "We will prove to the world that the two governments are cooperating to see that all perpetrators are taken to court, and justice will be seen in the end.
 This is what I can say."

-The Khashoggi killing, and the Saudis' response, has altered perceptions of both the Davos-like conference and the crown prince — who has a history of resorting to very direct means to attain his goals.
+The Khashoggi killing, and the Saudis' response, has altered perceptions of both the Davos-like conference and the crown prince, who has a history of resorting to very direct means to attain his goals.

-Anyone wanting a reminder of that context at Wednesday's session didn't have to look far: sitting on stage next to Prince Mohammed was Lebanon's Prime Minister Saad Hariri — whom the prince was accused of detaining and forcing to resign during a trip to Saudi Arabia last year.
+Anyone wanting a reminder of that context at Wednesday's session didn't have to look far: Sitting on stage next to Crown Prince Mohammed was Lebanon's Prime Minister Saad Hariri, whom the prince was accused of detaining and forcing to resign during a trip to Saudi Arabia last year.

 The crowd at Wednesday's event cheered when the prince referred to that incident, concluding the session by saying, "Prime Minister Saad is going to be here for two days — so please, no horror stories [that] he is kidnapped."

-Prince Mohammed smiled as the audience whistled and clapped; he and Hariri shook hands as they continued laughing.
+Crown Prince Mohammed smiled as the audience whistled and clapped; he and Hariri shook hands as they continued laughing.

 #CrownPrinceInFII2018: #Saudi Crown Prince #MohammedbinSalman says #Lebanon's #Hariri will be in the Kingdom for the coming two days.— Al Arabiya English (@AlArabiya_Eng) October 24, 2018